Constraints on massive gravity from dipolar mode excitations: Discussion.

 Our results are very general, and constrain {\it any} theory of massive gravity admitting a Schwarzschild (and possibly Kerr) background.
 Arbitrarily small graviton masses are not allowed as they would lead to GW emission that can be ruled out by observations.
 There are two important lessons which should be learned: a. the dynamical content of the theory -- beyond simple dispersion relations -- is important.
 We find that most of the emission takes place in a dipolar mode which is absent in vacuum GR, and which requires the relativistic calculation of fluxes and metric perturbations. b) constraints based on dispersion relations are oblivious to wave generation: they assume that GWs are generated ``as in vacuum General Relativity'' and then change the propagation properties of the waves.
 However, we show that the assumption that the background is the same as General Relativity leads to a non-perturbative behavior at small graviton masses and consequent strong lower bounds on its mass.
 To evade the bounds we establish here, one needs to change completely the background and/or the inertial motion of fields.
 Thus, wave generation will radically depart from vacuum General Relativity, rendering an analysis on dispersion relation invalid.
 In summary, GW-based constraints on the mass of the graviton should be based on the full dynamical equations rather than just on dispersion relation arguments.
 Our results highlight the need to perform full numerical relativity simulations of theories beyond GR.

 {\bf \em Acknowledgments.} We are indebted to Evgeny Babichev, Richard Brito, Gregorio Carullo, Cristiano Germani, Shinji Mukohyama and Paolo Pani for critical comments and discussions.
 V.C.\ is a Villum Investigator and a DNRF Chair, supported by VILLUM Foundation (grant no. VIL37766) and the DNRF Chair program (grant no. DNRF162) by the Danish National Research Foundation.
 V.C. acknowledges financial support provided under the European Union’s H2020 ERC Advanced Grant “Black holes: gravitational engines of discovery” grant agreement no. Gravitas–101052587.
 Views and opinions expressed are however those of the author only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.
 This work was supported by FCT under project No. 2022.01324.PTDC.
 F. D. acknowledges financial support provided by FCT/Portugal through grant No. SFRH/BD/143657/2019.
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 101007855 and No 101007855.